-- first time enrollment when you turn 65 (from 3 months before until 3 months after you turn 65)
+- first time enrollment when you turn age 65 (from 3 months before until 3 months after you turn age 65)

 - if you’re eligible before age 65 due to disability

-- open enrollment period (October 15 – December 7)
+- open enrollment period (October 15 to December 7)

-- enrollment during Part A or Part B (January 1 – March 31)
+- general enrollment period (January 1 to March 31)